 The whole Garnock Valley area until the 1830s was a successful rural economy based on the rich peaty soil which was excellent for both arable and dairy farming.
 The town was reinforced by developments to provide housing for wealthy Glasgow businessmen and the like.
 But the opening of various limeworks, a number of coal pits and what became the Glengarnock Steel Works in Blair in the 1840s, wholly changed the character of the parish of Dalry.
 It became an increasingly industrial area peppered with iron mines to provide the ore and coal pits to fuel the blast furnaces.

 The decline and end of the iron and steel industry has allowed the Garnock valley to page to something of its earlier rural state, but with evidence of pit workings still scarring the landscape.

 South-east of the village lies the impressive mansion Blair House, set in its own great park.
 The Barony of Blair in Dalry, Ayrshire was granted by King William in the mid-12th century.
 Sir Bryce Blair was an adherent of Sir William Wallace but was executed by the English at the Barns of Ayr in 1296.
 His brother's son, Roger, was knighted by King Robert the Bruce for his services before and during the Battle of Bannockburn.
 Blair House was occupied continuously by the family between 1202 and 1980.

 An 1837 description of the parish, including a listing of the key personalities of the town, is given in this extract from Pigot's Directory for Ayrshire.
-The transcript was provided by Keith Muirhead from the Sunshine Coast of Queensland.
+The transcript was provided by Keith Muirhead from Queensland.

 View photographs of Dalry and the surrounding area.

-- The transcription of the section for Dalry from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Dalry from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.